 A group is just a few individuals gathered together.

 A team is a group of individuals collected together to achieve a common goal.
 They are expected to let each other grow and build a positive environment.
 Just like you depend on the support of your family for every difficult situation, your team is a work oriented family ready to support in your workplace.

 You by now have an idea of what a team is, but let’s shift our focus on to the latter part.

-Now we know what is a team but what is management?
+Now we know what is a team but what is team management?
 We know we may sound simple while talking about such terms but it is important to discuss before we proceed towards team management skills in detail.